adhocmaster/gym-minigrid/docs/source/user-guide.md

 **Note:** When a pedestrian agent exceeds the end of the environment during a forward action, they automatically turn around in the opposite direction.
 Vehicle agents will terminate the simulation when they exceed the end of the environment.

 Starting State:
-All static objects and dynamic agents are placed at their initial positions.
+All static objects are put in place and dynamic agents are placed at their initial positions.

 Episode End:
 The episode ends once the set number of steps has been run or if a vehicle moves out of bounds.